Keyboard shortcuts

 Inferring cost basis from transacted cost

-In postings with a positive amount, involving a lotful commodity or account, which have a transacted cost but no explicit cost basis annotation, or an empty cost basis annotation ({}), we infer a cost basis from the transacted cost.
+In postings with a positive amount, involving a lotful commodity, which have a transacted cost but no explicit cost basis annotation, or an empty cost basis annotation ({}), we infer a cost basis from the transacted cost.

 Inferring cost basis from lot subaccount names